plone/training/zpt.rst

 .. note::

-    Since the demoview only used content from the template, not from the context that it is called on it makes little sense to have the edit-bar.
+    Since the training only used content from the template, not from the context that it is called on it makes little sense to have the edit-bar.
 We hide it by setting the respective variable on the current request with python to 1: ``request.set('disable_border', 1)``.

     The easiest way to do this is to define a dummy-variable.
 Dummy because it is never used except to allow us to execute some code.